lilucse/lilucse/README.md

-Hi, I’m Lu Li at Tsinghua SIGS.
+Hi, I’m Lu Li.
+I am currently a PhD student at Mila and the University of Montreal.
 I’m interested in machine learning and reinforcement learning.

 <!---